intel/wult/misc/servedir/README.md

 # Viewing Reports Locally
-If you wish to view this report locally, such as by copying the report onto your machine and opening index.html, you will need to host the report files locally.
-This is because modern browsers forbid loading data from local file-systems for security reasons.

-To facilitate this, we created a Python script:
+If you wish to view this report locally, this can be done using two methods:
-* `serve_directory.py` - can be used to serve one or more report directories at the same time or in quick succesion.
+* `serve_directory.py` - a Python script found in the wult report directory which can be used to serve one or more report directories (see usage details below).
+* `index.html` - an HTML document found in the wult report directory which attempts to render the report in a web browser.
+If it fails due to browser restrictions, you will be prompted to upload the report directory.

+## Serve a Directory (`serve_directory.py`)
 > Note that this script requires that Python 3.5 or higher is installed.
-See below for more information on both.

-## Serve a Directory (`serve_directory.py`)
-This script can be found in the root directory of wult HTML reports and can be used to view multiple reports at the same time.
-Intended usage is as follows:
+This script can be found in the root directory of wult HTML reports and can be used to view one or more reports at the same time.

+### GUI Usage
+Intended GUI usage is as follows:

 1. Run the script (e.g. by double-clicking on it in Windows Explorer).
-2. Select a directory containing multiple reports when prompted to select a directory.
-Following this, the script opens the default browser at 'localhost:8000'.
+2. Select a directory containing one or more reports when prompted to select a directory.
+Following this, browse to the URL output by the script using a web-browser.
 3. Once you have finished browsing the reports, make sure to stop the script you started in step 1.
    If a new terminal window was created when you ran the script in step 1, you can do this by closing this window.

-## CLI-Usage
+### Command-Line (CLI) Usage
+The script can also be used on the command line.
+Use the '--dir' option to specify the directory which should be served.

+> If the '--dir' option is not used, the script will attempt to open a graphical file browser so that you can choose the directory.
+Therefore '--dir' is required if a graphical interface is not available.

-Note that the script mentioned above can be used on the command-line.
-Use the '-h' (help) option to see a list of other options which can be used with each script.
+Use the '-h' (help) option to see a list of other options which can be used.